SalimSerhan/Platformer-Enemy-Pathfinding/README.md

 # Platformer-Enemy-Pathfinding
-Shows one approach to pathfinding in a platformer, with an enemy impacted by gravity
+Shows one approach to pathfinding in a platformer, with an enemy impacted by gravity, in Godot.